jpverkamp/blog/content/programming/project-euler/2012-11-04-project-euler-2.md

 That didn't take long.
 It's only the second problem and we already have a problem where the direct solution will take an intractably long amount of time.

-Directly, we could write out a function to generate {{< wikipedia "Fibonacci numbers" >}} from it's definition (a Fibonacci number is the sum of the previous two Fibonacci numbers) and sum them directly:
+Directly, we could write out a function to generate [[wiki:Fibonacci numbers]]() from it's definition (a Fibonacci number is the sum of the previous two Fibonacci numbers) and sum them directly:

 ```scheme
 ; calculate the nth Fibonacci number